burped/br-api/README.md

 ```
 # Further information

 Raw data is below for anyone looking to make their own wrapper.
-Most of this information is gained from looking up players with relevant titles and finding their codes.
+Most of this information was gained from looking up players with relevant titles and finding their codes.
+Note that is not yet complete.

 ## Title ID's
 ```